3 Questions: Connie Schultz

 The Pulitzer judges called Schultz’s columns “a voice for the underdog and the underprivileged.”
 In 2003, she won the Robert F. Kennedy Award for Social Justice Reporting for her series on Michael Green, who was imprisoned for 13 years for a rape he didn’t commit.
 After reading Schultz’s stories, the real rapist turned himself in.

 This month, Schultz receives the 2018 Ernie Pyle Lifetime Achievement Award during the National Society of Newspaper Columnists conference in Cincinnati.
-The Ashtabula native, who just finished her debut novel, Erietown, talked with us about her latest honor, appearing with her husband on stage and teaching at Kent State University.
+The Ashtabula native, who just finished her debut novel, The Daughters of Erietown, talked with us about her latest honor, appearing with her husband on stage and teaching at Kent State University.

 How does it feel to join former Ernie Pyle Lifetime Achievement Award winners such as Art Buchwald, Roger Ebert and Dave Barry?